By Tom Anderson

 The Israeli military routinely uses CS gas against Palestinians.
 Two suppliers of this gas are Combined Systems International (CSI) and Defense Technology in the US.
 Defense Technology is owned by the British arms giant, BAE systems.

 The village of Bil’in has, since 2005, been resisting Israel’s apartheid wall and settlements which encroach on the village’s land.
-The community’s steadfast resistance has won an announcement, in February 2010, by the military that the walls route around the village would be altered .
+In February 2010, the community’s steadfast resistance had a victory when the military announced that the wall’s route around the village would be altered .
 However, this is not the only achievement of Bil’in’s struggle.
 The village has become a symbol of a new popular resistance to the Israeli occupation and has attracted international solidarity from all over the world.
 Bil’in’s fight has become a foundation of the joint struggle of Israeli and Palestinian activists against the occupation and has spurred the birth of the ‘popular committees’ movement against the wall and settlements.
 Statements from Bil’in have often provided a compass for the global movement for boycott, divestment and sanctions (BDS) against Israeli apartheid.

 Anecdotal evidence, and this writer’s own expeprience, suggest that the strength of gas used at demonstrations varies and that, especially at protests during 2010, gas with a higher propensity to incapacitate has been used.